thenativeweb/runfork/README.md

 ## Quick start

-To use runfork first you need to add a reference to your application.
+To use runfork first you need to add a reference to your application:

 ```javascript
 const runfork = require('runfork');
 ```

 Then to run a Node.js script, run `runfork` and provide the path to the script using an `options` object.
-In case the script can not be started, an exception is thrown.
+In case the script can not be started, an exception is thrown:

 ```javascript
 const stop = runfork({ path: './app.js' });